Sasitharani/sgmnewinvoice/README.md

   Amount CHAR(50),
   AmountWords CHAR(255)

+## the entry point InvoiceEntry.jsx -->all values store in -->invoiceSlice.js

   21-11-2024
   not able to save the data i guess some data is missing so start with create a sweet alert showing all the values that will be entered in the database if required save it in a slice and retrive vlaue from there while inserting into the database

+  the adress modal must sent the value to slice details

+  #To Do
+  check addItemRow i dont think so it is correct it is using array which we dont want now